 It is the player’s job to quickly locate (touch) two objects that fit Einstein’s description.
 The user has a limited amount of time to find all of the objects.

-2Mag-Neato
+Brain Game Option #2: Mag-Neato

+In this brain game, the user is presented with a metal disc and a gridded field on which are placed block ‘walls’ laid out in a specific pattern.
+In addition, several stars are placed on the field.